nemisig/nemisig2022/index.md

 ## Venue

 This year, NEMISIG will be in Newark, NJ at New Jersey Institute of Technology (NJIT), June 4th, 2022.
 It is hosted by Mark Cartwright of the [Department of Informatics](https://informatics.njit.edu/).
-It will held in the Campus Center on NJIT's Newark campus.
+It will held in the Central King Building (in room 116) on NJIT's Newark campus.

 ![NJIT](/images/njit.jpg)

 ## Schedule

-Exact schedule is TBD, but the structure will be similar to previous NEMISIGs, i.e., lab talks, posters, and breakout sessions.
+Saturday, June 4, 2022

+In Central King Building, Room 116 (CKB 116) except where noted:

+* 09:30am to 10:00am -- Check in, coffee, and pastries
+* 10:00am to 10:15am -- Welcome remarks
+* 10:15am to 11:30am -- Lab talks
+* 11:30am to 01:00pm -- Poster session

+* 01:00pm to 02:00pm -- Food (provided) (*on Campus Center Terrace*)

+* 02:00pm to 02:30pm -- Discussion of breakout session topics
+* 02:30pm to 03:30pm -- Break out session 1
+* 03:30pm to 04:00pm -- Coffee break
+* 04:00pm to 05:00pm -- Break out session 2
+* 05:00pm to 05:30pm -- Breakout session recap and closing remarks

 ## About Newark